sarvghotra/robot_learning/hw3/hw3.md

 AutoGrader, you can find them in your log directory `/data/exp_name/` by default.

-Submitting code, experiments runs, and videos.
+Submitting code, experiment runs, and videos.
 ----------------------------------------------

 In order to turn in your code and experiment logs, create a folder that